-For affordable lean-to conservatory, you can usually find these ones at around £5,000 if you’re after a small room.
-However, if you want a full glass roof or dwarf walls, then expect the price to step up as well.
+For affordable lean-to conservatory, you can usually find these ones at around £5,000 if you’re after to install them in a small room.
+However, if you want a full glass roof material or dwarf walls, then expect the conservatory price to step up as well.

 In general, the usual prices for conservatories from the most affordable style (1) to the most expensive one (6), you will see that the cost will go up as your conservatory has more style.
 It’s better to find a style that is suitable for you and your needs.

 - Georgian / Edwardian / Regency / Elizabethan: Starts from around £8,500- £10,000

 - T-shape / P-shape / Loggia / B-shape etc.: Starts from around £15,000

 - Compact orangery conservatories: Starts from around £18,000

 You’ll notice a trend from this price list – the more complex the design, the higher the price which makes a lot of sense.

 How to purchase a conservatory when on a strict budget?

 To get the best value for your money in buying conservatories, you’ll need to be sensible in your choices to match your capabilities at the moment.
 However, there are still a lot of ways you can do to stretch your money and buy a nice but affordable conservatory.
 Even if you don’t have a lot of money, you can still acquire a high-quality conservatory at a cheap price.